loda-lang/loda-programs/programs/oeis/list4.md

 * [A242851](http://oeis.org/A242851) ([program](242/A242851.asm)): 64*n^6 - 80*n^4 + 24*n^2 - 1.
 * [A242853](http://oeis.org/A242853) ([program](242/A242853.asm)): 256*n^8 - 448*n^6 + 240*n^4 - 40*n^2 + 1.
 * [A242856](http://oeis.org/A242856) ([program](242/A242856.asm)): Number of 2-matchings of the n X n grid graph.
+* [A242894](http://oeis.org/A242894) ([program](242/A242894.asm)): Beginning with a central 'Star' configuration of a Penrose 'Kite' and 'Dart' tiling with rotational symmetry as the first step, number of tiles that can be added to the free edges of the current tiling.
 * [A242954](http://oeis.org/A242954) ([program](242/A242954.asm)): a(n) = Product_{i=1..n} A234957(i).
 * [A242963](http://oeis.org/A242963) ([program](242/A242963.asm)): Numbers n such that A242962(n) = sigma(n) = A000203(n).
 * [A242971](http://oeis.org/A242971) ([program](242/A242971.asm)): Alternate n+1, 2^n.